Cyberman: Technology

 Cybermen technology is almost completely oriented towards weaponry, apart from their own bodies.
 When originally seen in The Tenth Planet, they had large energy weapons that attached to their chests.
 In The Moonbase, the Cybermen had two types of weaponry: an electrical discharge from their hands, which stunned the target, and a type of gun.
 They also made use of a large laser cannon with which they attempted to attack the base itself.

 The hand discharge was also present in The Tomb of the Cybermen, which featured a smaller, hand-held Cyber-weapon shaped like a pistol that was described as an X-ray laser.
 In The Wheel in Space, the Cybermen could use the discharge to also operate machinery, and had death rays built into their chest units.
 They displayed the same units in The Invasion as well as carrying large rifles for medium distance combat.
 In Revenge of the Cybermen and the audio play Real Time, their weapons were built into their helmets.
 Killing Ground indicates that this type of Cybermen also have more powerful hand weapons.
-Subsequent appearances have shown them armed almost exclusively with hand-held cyberguns.
+Subsequent appearances have shown them armed almost exclusively with hand-held gun-style weapons.

 The Cybermen have access to weapons of mass destruction known as cobalt bombs, also sometimes as Cyber-bombs, which were banned by the galactic Armageddon Convention (Revenge of the Cybermen).
 A "Cyber-megatron bomb" was mentioned in The Invasion, supposedly powerful enough to destroy all life on Earth.
 In Earthshock, the Cybermen also used android drones as part of their plans to invade Earth.